 Wedding Weather – learning to dance in the rain!

-With rain and snow in March now seems like a good time to talk about the changing weather patterns over the last few years.
+With rain and snow in March now seems like a good time to talk about the changing weather patterns,

 Sunshine is delicious, rain is refreshing, wind braces us up, snow is exhilarating; there is really no such thing as bad weather, only different kinds of good weather.